joseruizjimenez/anotar/README.md

   - Add complex search logic
   - Add Javascript note's text styling in client, not in server

+Note: Admins console at /admins/console (Must be logged as an admin = true User)

 Have fun :)

 ## Contributing